Explore iMedia’s New Home

 The School of Communications has outstanding facilities and technology for student use.
 The Interactive Media program is located on the first floor of Long Building, adjacent to the School of Communications’ three other facilities.
 The space has been renovated expressly for the master’s degree program.
 It features an interactive media lab with Mac computers in a state-of-the-art lab environment, a media-rich classroom, individual and small-group editing suites for graduate students, and a lab manager on the scene.

 Graduate students will receive, as part of their tuition, a software package that includes all software that will be used in courses throughout the year-long program.
 Students may keep the software package upon graduation.
 On top of all of these resources, the Interactive Media department has a wide array of additional technologies available to assist students, from mobile phones to 360 degree camera mounts to virtual reality headsets.
-You can find the full list of hardware here.

 In addition, the School of Communications will provide the domestic or international “fly-in” component and the technology needed to collect content for the interactive media projects designed to serve the public good.